lognorman20/lognorman20/README.md

 ### Welcome to my profile!

-I am a sophomore at the University of Southern California studying Computer Science.
+I am a junior at the University of Southern California studying Computer Science.
 I enjoy creating technology that makes everyday life simpler, more efficient and amusing.

 I am currently interested in building zero-knowledge applications, iOS apps, and studying abstract algebra and number theory.